SetProtocol/STIPS/STIPS/STIP-009.md

 ![ManagerFactory create](../assets/stip-009/image2.png "")

-An `deployer` wants to create a new Set Token with a DelegatedManager smart contract manager.
+A `deployer` wants to create a new Set Token with a DelegatedManager smart contract manager.

 1. The `deployer` calls createSetAndManager() passing in parameters to create a Set Token, parameters for the permissioning on DelegatedManager, and the desired extensions.
 Specifically,